valstro/markdown-rules-mcp/README.md

 ## Future Improvements

-- [ ] Shorten the URL params to be less verbose.
+- [ ] Improve type mapping for output "always" vs "global rules" etc
+- [ ] Add watch mode to re-index docs when markdown files matching the MARKDOWN_GLOB_PATTERN are added/modified/deleted.
 - [ ] Remove inline links entirely & replace with the inline markup.
 - [ ] Provide an indication of how large the doc context is.
 - [ ] Config to limit the number of docs & context that can be attached including a max depth.